tarwn/lessthandot-hugo/blogs/content/posts/2012-02-29-report-builder-3-0-chart.md

 ![][5]

-Now I can “Arrange chart fields”.
-Charts will require at least one field in “Categories”, and at least one aggregated field in “Values”.
+Now I can "Arrange chart fields".
+Charts will require at least one field in "Categories", and at least one aggregated field in "Values".

 Categories are how the values will be divided up on the horizontal axis.